atcastells/agentic/README.md

 # Agentic

 A hosted platform for building and executing agentic software systems.
-Agentic provides a service where users can define autonomous agent flows through a web interface or configuration files, execute these flows via API, and get results without requiring any local SDK installation.
+Agentic provides a service where users can define autonomous agent agents through a web interface or configuration files, execute these agents via API, and get results without requiring any local SDK installation.

 ## Project Architecture